PREHISTORIC TECHNOLOGY AND ITS DEVELOPMENT

 Modern humans appeared in Africa about 100,000 years ago.
 About 35,000 years ago they entered Europe when it was in the grip of an ice age.
 (They are sometimes called Cro-Magnons).

-In harsh environment the Cro-Magnons hunted mammoth, reindeer, red deer, bison and wild horses.
+In a harsh environment the Cro-Magnons hunted mammoth, reindeer, red deer, bison and wild horses.
 They invented the spear thrower, which allowed them to hurl spears much further than before.
 The Cro-Magnons also used bows and arrows.
 They also fished using harpoons tipped with bone points.